MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-pte-merge-conflict.md

 # Upgrading Per-Tenant Extensions that Conflicts with Other Extensions

 In AL, all top-level objects are declared in the same global namespace.
-The extensions installed in an environment cannot have the same top-level object declared multiple times or controls/fields/dataitems with the same name defined multiple times in the same logical object i.e. a table extension cannot add a field with the same name as a field in the extended table.
+The extensions installed in an environment cannot have the same top-level object declared multiple times or controls, fields, or dataitems with the same name defined multiple times in the same logical object.
+For example, this means that a table extension cannot add a field with the same name as a field in the extended table.
 This topic shows how to upgrade an extension which declares a table or a field that conflicts with a table or a field declared by another extension.

-## Example
+## Two objects with the same name

-Extension A defines
+If **Extension A** defines the following table

 ```al
 table 10 MyTable {}
 ```

-Extension B defines
+And **Extension B** defines the table below

 ```al
 table 20 MyTable {}